salma-emara/aps105-book/textbook/chapters/chapter04-loops/nested-loops.md

 We can use a loop to repeat the action of printing lines.
 For each line, we can use another loop to repeat the action of printing stars.
 In every line, we can print out the number of stars that is equal to the line number.

 **Step 3: Decompose into steps.** We can decompose the problem into two parts.
-The first part is to print out the number of stars that is equal to the line number.
-The second part is to print out the number of lines.
-The first part can be decomposed into the following steps:
+The first part is in each line, we print out the number of stars that is equal to the line number.
+The second part is to print out all the number of lines.
+In other words, we need a loop that repeats printing stars, and another loop that repeats printing lines.
+Printing lines can be decomposed into the following steps:

 1. Initialize a variable `line` to $1$.
-2. Print out the number of stars that is equal to the line number.
+2. Print out stars equal to the line number.
 3. Increment the variable `line` by $1$.
-4. Repeat 2 and 3 until the variable `line` is greater than $3$ for the toy example.
+4. Repeat 2 and 3 until the variable `line` is greater than number of lines to be printed, e.g. $3$.

 The second step **"2.
-Print out the number of stars that is equal to the line number"** can be decomposed into the following steps:
+Print out stars equal to the line number."** can be decomposed into the following steps:

 1. Initialize a variable `star` to $1$.
 2. Print out a `*`.
-3. Increment the variable `star` by $1$.
+3. Increment the value of `star` by $1$.
-4. Repeat 2 and 3 until the variable `star` is greater than the variable `line`.
+4. Repeat 2 and 3 until the value of `star` is greater than the value `line`.

 **Step 4: Write the code.** The code is shown below.
 Download {download}`print-stars-pattern.c <../../code/chapter04/print-stars-pattern/print-stars-pattern.c>` if you want to run the program yourself.